Essential Oil As Incense: And How To Burn

 What is Essential Oil?

-Essential oil is the strong aromatic liquid/oil extracted from various plants; there are hundreds of essential oil scents to choose from.
+Essential oil is the strong-scented aromatic liquid/oil extracted from various plants; there are hundreds of essential oil scents to choose from.
 Popular essential oils are sourced from flowers, herbs, petals, stems, fruits, seeds, resins, and carpels.

 Uses of Essential Oil